QuickBooks Blog

 Cost accounting is a type of management accounting that focuses on the business’s costs.
 It assesses both fixed and variable costs, including production costs, materials, labor, overhead, and leases.
 Cost accountants analyze these expenses to provide better cost management solutions.

-Some of their responsibilities include:
+Some of cost accounting responsibilities include

 • Analyzing the business’s operating costs